Huh/CollarDownloadeR/README.md

 - [Cell Track Tech](https://www.celltracktech.com/)
 - [Vectronics](https://www.vectronic-aerospace.com/)

-While the framework is in place to call the Vectronics API, the API is perhaps not ready for production use.
-I am in touch with the developers at Vectronics and will update this site as new information becomes available.

 ### In Progress
 - [Lotek](http://www.lotek.com/)
 At this time the Lotek website represents a significant undertaking to web